teejays/expert-tribble/deliverable-02.md

 **1. First Principles Thinking** (4 points)

 a.
 Can they clearly explain why they modeled things the way they did? (e.g., why those specific fields or types, how they grouped data, how they handled estimation logic?)
 Is their approach rooted in fundamentals and simplicity?

+    Score: ___ / 2

+b.
+Did they consider the security/HIPAA implications while talking about production deployment?

-    Score: ___ / 4
+    Score: ___ / 2

-**2. Navigating Ambiguity** (4 points)
+**2. Navigating Ambiguity** (2 points)

 a.
-How did they make decisions in the face of vague or missing requirements? (e.g., estimator strategy, no clear frontend requirements)
+How did they make decisions in the face of vague or missing requirements? (e.g., estimator strategy, no clear frontend requirements).
+Did they choose clearly with a rationale?

-    Score: ___ / 4
+    Score: ___ / 2

 **3. Efficiency / Speed of Execution** (4 points)